altpsyche/vis-psyche-docs/chapters/36_Bloom.md

 ```

 **Notes**:
+- **Depth test state management**: Saves depth test state, disables for 2D post-processing, then restores.
+This prevents rendering artifacts if called when depth test is enabled.
 - **Framebuffer validation**: The constructor checks that all framebuffers are complete and sets `m_IsValid = false` if any fail
 - **Shader validation**: The constructor checks that shaders loaded successfully via `IsValid()`
 - **Null-check in Process**: Added validation for `hdrTexture` parameter